netobserv/netobserv.github.io/content/posts/2025-06-26-whats-new-1-9/index.md

 ## Summary

 This is another solid release from the Network Observability team.
 If you use IPsec, you can get insight into this type of traffic.
-Querying was added in both flowlogs-pipeline and the Network Observability CLI.
+A filter query was added in both flowlogs-pipeline and the Network Observability CLI.
 If you want to easily capture flows, metrics, and packets, Network Observability CLI is the tool for you!
 Write to us on the [discussion board](https://github.com/netobserv/network-observability-operator/discussions) if you have any feedback or suggestions for improvements.